Erratically updated blurbs on the life and times o'cat.

 By the way, when Olivia began to show interest in filmmaking, I told her to check on the net for some summer camps that had filmmaking stuff.
 The one camp she brought to my attention was Appel Farm.
 I don't think she ever knew I went there. [fade up Twilight Zone theme music. . .]

+On the show Chris Stein said something I found very interesting -- When asked about how the power dynamics of the band were affected by Debbie and Chris being a couple and therefore a voting bloc, he responded (and I sorta quote) "at best a band functions as a monarchy, or perhaps a dictatorship.
+Democracy does not work in a band."
+That brings me to think of bands I've been in and bands I've known well, both democracies and monarchies/dictatorships.
+Hmm, I think I'll think about that some more.
 I just got back yesterday from the 11th Annual WV Governor's Summit on Aging, held at Oglebay conference center.
 I got to stay in a cabin, which was the bomb, ask me about it.
 Anyway, I got this idea during the Summit, while listening to kickass speaker and thinker Dr. Condeluci, to mindfully connect more dots.
 When you speak, or write, the more things you tie together, and the more ways you tie them, the more likely you are to have your ideas stick with the audience.
 We all connect our own dots all the time, and though the dots fade, the lines between them get stuck in our brains much longer before they fade.
 That's my new theory.
 And a related theory that struck me there, too, is that if you connect the dots to form an ugly picture, that's the picture that will continue to surface in your mind.
 Whereas, if you either don't connect those dots, or connect them to form a groovy picture, you can minimize the likelihood of ugly shit entering your psyche.
 For example, if you encounter negative stereotypes, you will be more likely to see them in people.
 You'll connect the dots in that way, because those lines are already present in your brain.
 But if you never learn a negative stereotype, you have a chance of never looking for it to be true, and therefore never seeing it.
 The dots are always there, you can connect them however you want, but once lines get drawn, they tend to perpetuate themselves.

 These thoughts came to me as Dr. Condeluci spoke about how the elderly and people with disabilities are devalued in our culture, seen as their impairments, and excluded from our circles of commonality.
 We gots to change that.
 Connect some new dots.